Sharjeel92/senior_data_engineer_assessment/Syeds-solutions/Question2/Readme.md

-## Instructions on running the program
+## Instructions for running the program

 Please note that the staging and production databases are hosted on an Azure server, on my personal account.
 So in order to connect please update the credentials lines in line 16-31 of the notebook.
 The credentials file is sent in an email.
 This is dummy data so we should be fine using this approach.